Internship-Process-Automation-with-AI/backend/OCR_PROCESS_GUIDE.md

 ## Overview

-Our OCR system extracts text from PDFs and images using a smart, multi-engine approach with intelligent preprocessing.
+Our OCR system extracts text from PDFs and images using a smart, multi-engine approach with intelligent preprocessing and Finnish language optimization.

 ## Supported Formats
 - **PDFs**: .pdf